DreymaR/BigBagKbdTrixPKL/README.md

 Look in the pkl.ini file if you're interested!
 Much is explained there.

-The hotkeys I've set in my pkl.ini file are:
+Some of the hotkeys I've set in my pkl.ini file are:
 * Ctrl+Shift+` – suspend PKL
 * Ctrl+Shift+1 – display/hide help image (these may not be updated for all layouts!)
 * Ctrl+Shift+2 – switch layout between the ones specified in the pkl.ini file
+* Ctrl+Shift+4 – exit PKL

 **NOTES:**
 ---------